Are essential oils safe for babies? Well, this answer requires a complicated answer.

 The side effects of using essential oils on children can vary from a mild skin rash to serious illness or even death (in rare, extreme cases).

-Reasons Why Using Essential Oils on Children Can Go Wrong
+Reasons to NOT Use Essential Oils on Children

 There are plenty of reasons essential oils’ safe use on babies is in question.
 They’re generally not safe for babies if used on their own.